 There are two big advantages of AT&T Fiber over what your cable operator offers.
 The first is that AT&T Fiber is the same speed in both directions.
 With cable offerings, your upload speed is slower than your download speed.
 When I had Spectrum, I had 200 megabits downstream, but only 6 megabits upstream.

 The upstream speed is less important, in some use cases.
 For regular Internet use and for streaming, you need the downstream speed a lot more than the upstream speed.
 But when you’re working from home, or taking classes from home, the upstream speed becomes more important.
 A Zoom session requires 2 megabits in both directions.
 If I only had a 6 megabit connection, my kids and I couldn’t all be on Zoom at the same time.
-We’d all be trying to pull 2 megabits, and you a 6-megabit connection is the limit.
+We’d all be trying to pull 2 megabits, and your 6-megabit connection is a best-case scenaro.
 You always get somewhat less than the rated speed.
 We’d get the dreaded “Your Internet Connection is Unstable” message.

 With the same speed in both directions, my kids can be on Zoom school, my wife and I can both be working from home, I can run this webserver, and there’s still more than enough excess capacity in both directions to go around.

 Getting more of your rated bandwidth

 The other advantage of AT&T Fiber over cable offerings is you get more of the rated bandwidth.
 Neither of them give you 100% of your rated speed but you get more of it from AT&T than from your cable provider.
 When I had Spectrum, I generally got around 80% of the rated speed, and it varied depending on what the rest of the neighborhood was doing.
 AT&T tells you with gigabit to expect 880-940 megabits.
 I rarely get speeds below 900 megabits.
 On good days, I can actually exceed 940 megabits.
 I’ve clocked mine as high as 960 megabits.